makinacorpus/django_pyoidc/docs/tutorial.rst

     }

 .. warning::
-    Do not use those settings in production !
+    Do not use those settings in production!
 Go read the `django documentation <https://docs.djangoproject.com/en/stable/topics/cache/#setting-up-the-cache>`_ for more details.

 .. _tuto_settings: